ahaborte918/vpn/README.md

 </p>
 <p>

-When creating a Virtual Machine, remember to select the name you chose for the Resource Group under "Project details" -- Subscription -> Resource Group (in ours "VPN-Test" is the name chosen).
+When creating a Virtual Machine, remember to select the name you chose for the Resource Group under Project details - Subscription - Resource Group (in ours "VPN-Test" is the name chosen).
 DO NOT create a new Resource Group name.
 Enter the Virtual machine name you would to use (we chose “FranceVM” as the name).
 Ensure the other items are selected as shown in EXAMPLES 2B & 2C.

 EXAMPLE 2B
 <p>